 If you are reading this, I’m betting that by now you know that quick-fix diets don’t work and you’re ready to do the work that’s needed for lasting results.

-We’ve all seen the diets out there that promise amazing results in 15 mins a day, or the “eat whatever you want and still lose weight diet” They don’t work, there is no magic bullet to weight loss and if you’re going to get lasting results, take the weight off, feel energized, and do it in a healthy way; You’ve got to do the work.
+We’ve since I've become a personal trainer, I've seen the diets out there that promise amazing results in 15 mins a day, or the “eat whatever you want and still lose weight diet” They don’t work, there is no magic bullet to weight loss and if you’re going to get lasting results, take the weight off, feel energized, and do it in a healthy way; You’ve got to do the work.
 It’s that simple.

 So let’s get into what, exactly, you need to do to permanently lose the extra weight.
 I know it may seem impossible if you’ve been dealing with this your whole life, and even more out of reach if you’re over 50.
 Because, let’s face it, it does get harder as you get older.